sensepost/mana/Readme.md

 Installation
 ------------

 The simplest way to get up and running is it "apt-get install mana-toolkit" on Kali.
-If you want to go manual, check below.
+If you want to go manual to get the latest version, check below.
 Make sure to edit the start script to point to the right wifi device.

 To get up and running setup a Kali box (VM or otherwise), update it, then run kali-install.sh